-Instructors will report all instances of academic dishonesty to their department heads.
+Instructors will report all instances of academic dishonesty to their department head.

-The student who receives a failing grade based on a charge of academic dishonesty may appeal, in writing, to the department head.
+The student who receives a failing grade based on a charge of academic dishonesty may appeal to the department head.
 The appeal must be in writing.

 The department head will forward the appeal to the instructor who will respond in writing.

-In the event that the student or instructor is dissatisfied with the decision of the department head, either party may further appeal the decision to the Dean s office.
-A cover letter with copies of the original appeal, the instructor s response, and the department head decision must be submitted to the Dean s office.
+In the event that the student or instructor is dissatisfied with the decision of the department head, he or she may further appeal the decision to the Dean's office.
+A cover letter with copies of the original appeal, the instructor's response, and the department head decision must be submitted to the Dean's office.